jedisct1/libsodium-php/README.md

 How it works:

-There's a little bit more code than in the previous example.
+There's a little bit more code than in the previous examples.

 In fact, `crypto_secretbox()` would work to encrypt as file, but only if that file is pretty small.
 Since we have to provide the entire